 - Every home agent MUST be able to maintain an entry in its Binding Cache for each mobile node for which it is serving as the home agent.
-Each such Binding Cache entry records the mobile node's binding with its primary care-of address and is marked as a "home registration". - Every home agent MUST be able to intercept packets (using proxy Neighbor Discovery) addressed to a mobile node for which it is currently serving as the home agent, on that mobile node's home link, while the mobile node is away from home. - Every home agent MUST be able to encapsulate such intercepted packets in order to tunnel them to the primary care-of address for the mobile node indicated in its binding in the home agent's Binding Cache. - Every home agent MUST be able to return a Binding Acknowledgement option in response to a Binding Update option received with the Acknowledge (A) bit set. - Every home agent MUST maintain a separate Home Agents List for each link on which it is serving as a home agent, as described in Section 4.6. - Every home agent MUST be able to accept packets addressed to the "Mobile IPv6 Home-Agents" anycast address for the subnet on which it is serving as a home agent [10], and MUST be able to participate in dynamic home agent address discovery (Section 9.2). - Every home agent SHOULD support a configuration mechanism to allow a system administrator to manually set the value to be sent by this home agent in the Home Agent Preference field of the Home Agent Information Option in Router Advertisements that it sends.
+Each such Binding Cache entry records the mobile node's binding with its primary care-of address and is marked as a "home registration". - Every home agent MUST be able to intercept packets (using proxy Neighbor Discovery) addressed to a mobile node for which it is currently serving as the home agent, on that mobile node's home link, while the mobile node is away from home. - Every home agent MUST be able to encapsulate such intercepted packets in order to tunnel them to the primary care-of address for the mobile node indicated in its binding in the home agent's Binding Cache. - Every home agent MUST be able to return a Binding Acknowledgement option in response to a Binding Update option received with the Acknowledge (A) bit set. - Every home agent MUST maintain a separate Home Agents List for each link on which it is serving as a home agent, as described in Section 4.6. - Every home agent MUST be able to accept packets addressed to the "Mobile IPv6 Home-Agents" anycast address for the subnet on which it is serving as a home agent [10], and MUST be able to participate in dynamic home agent address discovery (Section 9.8). - Every home agent SHOULD support a configuration mechanism to allow a system administrator to manually set the value to be sent by this home agent in the Home Agent Preference field of the Home Agent Information Option in Router Advertisements that it sends. - Every home agent SHOULD support sending ICMP Mobile Prefix Advertisements, and SHOULD respond to Mobile Prefix Solicitations.